-There are currently two types of motivational therapy.
-Motivational enhancement therapy (MET) is the first one that does precisely what it sounds like - motivational enhancement therapy is designed to help improve a person’s motivation to change.
+There are currently two types of MET.
+Motivational enhancement therapy (MET) is the first one that does precisely what it sounds like - it is designed to help improve a person’s motivation to change.

-Motivational enhancement therapy is a client centered counseling style that helps individuals struggling with substance use disorders find ways to challenge the beliefs and behaviors that lead to ambivalence, unwillingness, or even doubt that they make a positive change.
-Therapists will encourage clients to find more productive ways of thinking about their situation, which will facilitate behavior change that is crucial for the recovery process.
-It will include a comprehensive assessment and meta analysis that the individual that the therapist can provide as feedback to the client.
+MET is a client centered counseling style that helps individuals struggling with substance use disorders find ways to challenge the beliefs and behaviors that lead to ambivalence, unwillingness, or even doubt that they make a positive change.
+Counselors will encourage clients to find more productive ways of thinking about situations, which will facilitate behavior change that is crucial for the recovery process.
+It will include a comprehensive assessment and meta analysis that can serve as feedback to the client.

-In addition to motivational enhancement therapy, another counseling approach is motivational interviewing (MI).
-In motivational interviewing, the goals are very similar to the previous technique in that they’re both designed to increase a person’s motivation to change their beliefs and behaviors toward alcohol abuse and drug use so that they can commit to recovering from substance use disorders.
+Another counseling approach is motivational interviewing (MI).
+In this, goals are very similar to MET in that they’re both designed to increase a person’s motivation to change beliefs and behaviors toward alcohol abuse and drug use so that they can commit to recovering from substance use disorders.

-When a therapist uses motivational interviewing, which is another person centered approach, they will utilize common strategies you’d see in other counseling sessions, such as asking open-ended questions and reflective listening to build a trusting relationship for the individual they are trying to help enhance motivation and start making healthy choices in their lives through behavior change.
+When a counselor uses MI, which is another person centered approach, they will utilize common strategies you’d see in other counseling sessions, such as asking open-ended questions and reflective listening to build a trusting relationship with their client.

-Techniques seen in motivational interviewing, like reflective listening show the client their thoughts, feelings, and concerns about substance use and addiction treatment are being heard, which can make them feel more comfortable in a clinical setting, while the direct advice they provide to the clients will give them practical and effective strategies they can use to facilitate a readiness to change and ultimately, achieve change.
+Techniques seen here, like reflective listening, show the client thoughts, feelings, and concerns about substance use and addiction treatment are being heard, which can make them feel more comfortable in a clinical setting, while direct advice a counselor provides will give them practical and effective strategies to facilitate a readiness to change and ultimately, achieve change.

-- Expressing Empathy - show the client that you accept and understand the challenges that they are going through by actively listening to what they have to say.
+Expressing Empathy - show the client that you accept and understand whatever challenges they are going through by actively listening.

-- Develop Discrepancy - therapists should aim to have their clients identify the reasons they should start making a change, for example, perhaps it's destroying their family life and their physical health, and also have them realize that their current behavior isn’t conducive to reaching their goals.
+Develop Discrepancy - counselors should aim to have clients identify the reasons they should start making a change, for example, perhaps it's destroying their family life or physical health, and also have them realize that their current behavior isn’t conducive to reaching their goals.
 If you hear phrases such as “I want to… or “I wish I could”, you are hearing the early stages of change talk.

-- Avoid Arguments - avoid forming conflicts with a client who doesn’t have any intrinsic motivation to change.
+Avoid Arguments - avoid forming conflicts with a client who doesn’t have any intrinsic desire to change.
 It is up to them to find motivation through your professional advice, guidance, and encouragement, not instructions and your own arguments.

-- Roll with Resistance - related to the previous principle, you should strive to avoid correcting the resistance, and instead, help them find positivity, their own motivation, and things that will encourage them to make behavior change necessary to reach the goals they create.
+Roll with Resistance - you should strive to avoid correcting resistance, and instead, help them find positivity to make behavior changes necessary to reach the goals they create.

-- Support Self-Efficacy - while your client will discover what makes them want to overcome their substance use disorder as well as develop their own solutions, which is change talk and self efficacy, you still must be there to give them the support they need to make them feel that they have the readiness to change and are fully capable of reaching the goals they set out for.
+Support Self-Efficacy - while your client will discover what makes them want to overcome substance use disorder as well as develop personal solutions, which is change talk and self efficacy.

 What are motivational counseling techniques?

 Sometimes mental health professionals may also incorporate cognitive-behavioral therapy techniques as well.
-Cognitive therapy can help the clients identify the negative thinking and behavior patterns that are holding them back, whereas the behavioral psychotherapy component of it will help them understand how their addictive behaviors are being reinforced.
-Cognitive behavioral therapy will address both of these factors by showing you how they’re intertwined and how you can change them combined with the spirit of motivational enhancement strategies.
+CBT can help clients identify negative thinking and behavior patterns, whereas the behavioral psychotherapy component of it will help them understand how addictive behaviors are being reinforced.
+Cognitive behavioral therapy will address both of these factors by showing you how they’re intertwined and how you can change them.

 What are the stages of motivational enhancement therapy?

-In motivational enhancement therapy and addiction treatment, there are six stages that are designed to encourage change and overcome drug and alcohol abuse.
+In MET and addiction treatment, there are six stages that are designed to encourage change and overcome drug and alcohol abuse.

-The contemplation stages are arguably the most important steps in clinical psychology, addiction medicine, and substance use disorder treatment because this is where patients start to recognize that they have a problem and are looking for ways to address their substance abuse, but are unsure how, and eventually this leads many people to their initial assessment with a counselor.
-Nonetheless, the determination and action stages are the real turning point and this is where significant progress toward change preparation will be made in motivational enhancement therapy, and from here, they can start preparing people for the maintenance stage.
+The contemplation stages are arguably the most important steps in clinical psychology, addiction medicine, and substance use disorder treatment because this is where patients start to recognize that they have a problem and are looking for ways to address it, but are unsure how.
+Nonetheless, the determination and action stages are where significant progress toward change preparation will be made in MET, and from here, they can start preparing people for the maintenance stage.